medusajs/medusa/docs/content/homepage.md

 ### The Medusa Server

-The first step is to [set up your development environment](tutorial/set-up-your-development-environment) with the requirements necessary to run a Medusa server.
+You can follow our [quickstart guide](quickstart/quick-start.md) to install and run a Medusa server.

-Then, you can follow our [quickstart guide](quickstart/quick-start.md) to install and run a Medusa server.
+It's also recommended to learn how to [set up your development environment](tutorial/set-up-your-development-environment) with the requirements tools and services to run a Medusa server, then [configure your Medusa server](usage/configurations.md).

 ### The Medusa Admin